Vivotek CamCloud Setup Guide v1

 Note: Once your VIVOTEK is on your network, follow the Automatic Setup for Vivotek documentation to add your camera, then return to this article which explains how to configure motion detection on your VIVOTEK.

-The quickest way to get the camera on your network is through their Software utilities and click on Wizard 2 (twice).
+The quickest way to get the camera on your network is through their utilities and click on Wizard 2 (twice).
 This should install a program on your computer.

 Now open up Installation Wizard 2 which should be installed on your computer and it will look like: